osadl/Jar2src/README.md

 # Jar2src

 ## Purpose
-Get source code of Eclipse IDE from installed JAR files
+Retrieve source code for Eclipse IDE or obtain references to it by analyzing the installed JAR files

 ## Command line options
 ```bash